Prepare to migrate to Power BI

 - Support for content authors by using Power BI Desktop templates, custom visuals, and documented report design standards.

-- Procedures and processes for managing user requirements, such as requesting new licenses, adding new gateway data sources, gaining permission to gateway data sources, requesting new workspaces, workspace permissions changes, and other common requirements that may be encountered on a regular basis.
+- Procedures and processes for managing user requirements, such as requesting new licenses, adding new gateway data sources, gaining permission to gateway data sources, requesting new workspaces, workspace permissions changes, and other common requirements that might be encountered on a regular basis.

 Deployment planning is an iterative process.
 Deployment decisions will be refined and augmented many times as your organization's experience with Power BI grows, and as Power BI evolves.
 The decisions made during this process will be used during the solution-level deployment planning discussed in Stage 2 of the migration process.